 Carbon fiber is combined with other materials to create a composite material or carbon fiber reinforced material.
 The composite is a combination of a polymer, or sometimes ceramic.
 The resulting material is lightweight and highly durable.

-Carbon fiber is produced using the following steps:
+Carbon fiber is produced using the following steps / /

 Depending on the final application, the carbon fiber may be woven into sheets or cut into shorter fibers.
 Chopped fibers are short fibers less than a millimeter long that are mixed with traditional thermoplastic to create filled plastic.
-They are commonly used in fused deposition modeling.
+They are commonly used in Fused Deposition Modeling (FDM).
 Continuous fibers are coated in a curing agent and then laid down in a thermoplastic matrix.
 They are extruded using a secondary print nozzle in continuous fiber fabrication.
 Carbon fiber may also be mixed with a polymer for use in 3D printing.
 To prevent clogging during 3D printing, a hardened steel nozzle is used.
 Whether chopped fiber or continuous fiber, the result is a material that is stronger and lighter in weight, with an increased level of stiffness.

-Some of the popular carbon fiber filaments include:
+Some of the popular carbon fiber filaments include / /

-Fused Filament Fabrication (FFF) or Fused Deposition Modeling (FDM) is an extrusion-based additive manufacturing technology commonly used for modeling, prototyping and production applications.
+Fused Filament Fabrication (FFF) or FDM is an extrusion-based additive manufacturing technology commonly used for modeling, prototyping and production applications.
 Classified as a rapid prototype technology, FDM works on an “additive” principle, laying down material in layers.
 A plastic filament or metal wire is unwound from a coil and supplies material to an extrusion nozzle, turning on and off the flow.
 FDM is the best choice for jigs and fixtures, molds, tooling and other functional parts that require durability and resistance.

 FDM is not only popular amongst manufacturers but is increasingly known by consumers as well.
-Fused deposition modeling has been used for various applications, including medical tissue engineering, rapid prototyping and more.
+Fused Deposition Modeling has been used for various applications, including medical tissue engineering, rapid prototyping and more.
 The advantage of FFF is you may reinforce a specific area of a part that requires increased durability.

 There are advantages and disadvantages to be aware of when selecting carbon fiber filament for your project.

 In the late 19th century Thomas Edison used carbon fibers as a filament in light bulbs.
-The Union Carbide Corporation during the 1950s were the first to discover the strength benefits of carbon fiber and what could be achieved through different processing techniques.
+The Union Carbide Corporation during the 1950s was the first to discover the strength benefits of carbon fiber and what could be achieved through different processing techniques.
 Carbon fiber has evolved into a popular material for parts that require high performance, including parts made for automotive, aerospace and more.